I-Corinthian/blink-core/doc/big_numbers.md

 Pre-Genesis Functionality
 =========================

-In the current implementation of Bitcoin Script valid numbers are limited to 4-bytes.
+In the current implementation of Blink Script valid numbers are limited to 4-bytes.
 The semantics are subtle, though: operands must be in the range \[-2^31 +1...2^31 -1\], but results may overflow; overflows will not raise errors as long as the results are not used in a subsequent numeric operations.